unibo-spe/spe-slides/content/00-intro/_index.md

 # "Project work"

-The exam's project can be developed a "project work", namely, a project whose requirements are provided by a real-world company, which acts as a commissioner.
+The exam's project can be developed as a "project work", namely, a project whose requirements are provided by a real-world company, which acts as the client.

 * The students will interact with the company to apply Domain-Driven Design on a real piece of software.
 * The project will be open source